Ukraine official: Zelenskyy meets top-level US delegation - NewsBreak

 Ukraine official: Zelenskyy meets top-level US delegation

-The U.S. secretaries of state and defense met Sunday night with Ukrainian President Volodymyr Zelenskyy in the highest-level visit to the war-torn country’s capital by an American delegation since the start of Russia's invasion.
+KYIV, Ukraine — (AP) — The U.S. secretaries of state and defense met Sunday night with Ukrainian President Volodymyr Zelenskyy in the highest-level visit to the country’s capital by an American delegation since the start of Russia's invasion.

-The meeting with U.S. Secretary of State Antony Blinken and U.S. Defense Secretary Lloyd Austin was confirmed by presidential adviser Oleksiy Arestovych in an interview on Ukrainian TV.

 “Yes, they’re meeting with the president.
-Let’s hope something will be decided on further help,” Arestovych said in an interview on Ukrainian TV.
+Let’s hope something will be decided on further help,” Ukrainian presidential adviser Oleksiy Arestovych told Russian lawyer and activist Mark Feygin on his YouTube show “Feygin Live.”
+The United States has not yet commented.

-Before the session, Zelenskyy said he was looking for the Americans to produce results, both in arms and security guarantees.
+Before the session with Blinken and Austin, Zelenskyy said he was looking for the Americans to produce results, both in arms and security guarantees.

 "You can’t come to us empty-handed today, and we are expecting not just presents or some kind of cakes, we are expecting specific things and specific weapons,'' he said.